Divyansh324/interactive-puzzle-hunt/Interactive puzzle hunt/README.md

 # Soft-Skills-Hunt
-Elitmus Assignment - Soft Skills Hunt
+Elitmus Assignment - Interactive Puzzle Hunt

 ## Description
-Soft Skills Hunt is an application to assess one's softskills.
-Below instructions demonstrates how to run this web application with Flask.
+An application called Soft abilities Hunt is used to evaluate one's soft abilities.
+How to use Flask to execute this web application is shown in the steps below.

 ## Installation
 Clone the repository to your local machine using the command: